BDC Hamburger Icon

 When to use organic, paid or a combination in your social media

-Each type of social media marketing has strengths.
 Here’s when to use each type.

 Use paid social media when …

-• Launching a social media account: In the beginning, you will have no followers, so you will want to get the word out to people quickly who are likely to be interested in your brand.
+• Launching a social media account: In the beginning, you will have no followers.
+So, you will want to quickly get the word out to people who are likely to be interested in your brand.
 If you have the funds, use paid social media to create initial brand awareness and attract organic followers.

 • Promoting your products or services: People expect paid posts to have a more commercial theme, so most of your promotional posts should be paid.